TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/nikon_design.md

 ## Introduction

+\cond SOC_AM243X

-This design implements Nikon Receiver (a.k.a subsequent electronics) using the 3 channel peripheral interface available on the TI Sitara™ AM64x/AM243x EVM.
+This design implements Nikon Receiver (a.k.a subsequent electronics) using the 3 channel peripheral interface available on the TI Sitara™ AM64x/AM243x.
 The 3 channel peripheral interface is a digital bidirectional serial interface for position encoders.
 Transfer between receiver and encoder at the physical layer is in accordance with RS485, with transceiver at both ends.

+\endcond

+\cond SOC_AM261X

+This design implements Nikon Receiver (a.k.a subsequent electronics) using the 3 channel peripheral interface available on the TI Sitara™ AM261x.
+The 3 channel peripheral interface is a digital bidirectional serial interface for position encoders.
+Transfer between receiver and encoder at the physical layer is in accordance with RS485, with transceiver at both ends.

+\endcond

 ## Nikon A-Format encoder receiver